guettli/ipo/README.rst

 #.
 You insert a new URL into the database table ipo_job.
 #.
 The IPO daemon will get a notification via PostgreSQL NOTIFY on the input channel.
 #.
 The IPO daemon opens the URL and puts the open file descriptor into its event loop.
 #.
-If the URL response gets received, the IPO daemon will store the response and NOTIFY on the output channel.
+If the URL response gets received, the IPO daemon will store the response and executes a NOTIFY on the output channel.
 #.
-If some process is listening on the output channel for the output channel, this process get notified and it can read the resopnse from the database
+If some process is listening on the output channel, this process get notified and it can read the resopnse from the database.

 How to insert a new job into the queue?